 A survey by Resound Research for Reproductive Health found, for example, that 32% of respondents incorrectly believed that rape and incest victims can get a legal abortion in Texas; and about 25% believed that women with a fatal fetal diagnosis can obtain an abortion.
 They can’t.

-What’s more, the survey showed that Republican scare-tactics are working24% of women believed that it was illegal to leave the state for an abortion.
+What’s more, the survey showed that Republican scare-tactics are working: 24% of women believed that it was illegal to leave the state for an abortion.

 Now, several counties and towns have passed local ordinances that make helping someone leave the state for an abortion illegal—but the consequences are civil, not criminal.
 The point of these ordinances is to sow fear and paranoia within communities, and to make people too afraid to help each other.
-(For more on travel bans, click herehere, and here.)
+(For more on travel bans, click here, here, and here.)

-Kansas bill that would make abortion ‘coercion’ a crime punishable by 25 years in prison is heading to Democratic Gov. Laura Kelly with a near veto-proof majority.
+A Kansas bill that would make abortion ‘coercion’ a crime punishable by 25 years in prison is heading to Democratic Gov. Laura Kelly with a near veto-proof majority.
 When I first reported on this legislation, I pointed out that the language was extraordinarily broad: it would be felony coercion, for example, to threaten an “adverse financial consequence.”
 Does that mean it would be a crime for a roommate to tell someone they’d have to move out if they have a baby?

 And Kansas Democrats flagged that the “adverse financial” harm could even be interpreted to include the cost of a divorce!
 That’s the point, of course—to make this sort of bill as broad and scary as possible.
 (And remember: “coerced abortions” are a new focus of the anti-abortion movement, who are desperate to pretend as if they care about abused women.)